-There are many theories that abound to why the skin acts in this way, and the general consensus is because of what happens in the stratum corneum of the epidermis, the very top layer of skin.
+Many theories abound as to why the skin acts in this way, and the general consensus is wrinkling happens in the stratum corneum of the epidermis, the very top layer of skin.
 On this layer are further layers of dead skin, or more specifically, dead keratin cells (the same cells that make up finger and toenails).
 These dead keratin cells absorb water, causing swelling of the skin.
-Since skin is attached beneath it, the surface of the skin increases, and our bodies compensate the new surface area by wrinkling the skin.
+Since skin is attached beneath it, the surface of the skin increases, and our bodies compensate for the new surface area by wrinkling the skin.
 But this isn’t the whole story.
 There are other things believed to be at play on why our bodies do this.

 These mechanisms may act in conjunction with each other, or each could be solely responsible for pruning of the fingers and toes.
 No one really knows for sure.
-But since these are the believed mechanisms why the skin wrinkles when in water for a prolonged period of time, why does the body wrinkle the skin in the first place?
-Does it have some evolutionary advantage, and what could that be?
-One theory to why this happens was proposed and studied by Mark Changizi, an evolutionary biologist, in 2011.
-He and his fellow researchers proposed that wrinkling of the fingers did provide an evolutionary advantage, one that improved grip when the hands or feet were wet by making a natural drainage system for the hand and fingers or the toes and feet.
-They had subjects pick up marbles of different sizes with wet and dry fingers to test the theory.
-They found that subjects picked up wet marbles with wrinkled fingers faster than dry marbles, but when fingers were wrinkled, there was no change picking up dry marbles.
-It was a simply study to test the question of why our fingers and toes wrinkle in first place.
+But since these are the believed mechanisms why the skin wrinkles when in water for a prolonged time, why does the body wrinkle the skin in the first place?
+Does it hold some evolutionary advantage, and if so, what could that be?